markschaake/sprest/README.md

-## Sprest - REST easy with Spray ##
+## Sprest - companion libraries to Spray ##

 [![Build Status](https://travis-ci.org/markschaake/sprest.png)](https://travis-ci.org/markschaake/sprest)

-Sprest is a collection of libaries to make building REST services simpler using [Spray](http://spray.io).
+Sprest is a collection of libaries to make building applications simpler using [Spray](http://spray.io).
+Spray provides a general toolkit for building your own web application stack.
+Sprest builds on top of the toolkit to provide additional (more implementation-specific) libraries to help with building your application's stack.

-Even though it is very easy to build REST services with Spray out of the box, as a learning exercise I decided to build some libraries to make working with specific technologies easier.

 ## Libraries ##